 Where is Campania?

 Campania has over 5.8 million residents and stretches over 5,250 square miles.
 This makes it the third-largest region in Italy by population.
 The capital city of Naples is a major transportation hub of southern Italy with an international airport.
 It also has a port that connects to many Tyrrhenian Sea destinations, including Cagliari, Genoa and Palermo.
-A fast rail network connects Naples to Rome and the south and a light railway Circumvesuviana.
+A fast rail network connects Naples to Rome and the south, and a light railway Circumvesuviana.

 History of the Campania region